storm-devs/storm-engine/kb/0004-entities.md

 * `BLOOD`
 * `RAIN_DROPS`

+It's important to note that, in the engine, the layers are defined as integers.
+On the other hand, the scripting API can store and pass the name of the layers as strings.

 ## Entity Type Index

 Depending on usage, each entity can be considered a class, a service or a script library.